16 Different Types of Bees in Maryland

 These types of bees in Maryland are often mistaken for bumblebees as they both have black and yellow striped abdomens.

-However, the long-horned bee’s abdomen is much slimmer than that of a bumblebee.
+However, the long-horned bee’s abdomen is much slimmer than a bumblebee’s.
 These bees feed on pollen and nectar from various flowers and plants.

 Long-horned bees build their nests in hollow reeds, twigs, and other sheltered areas.

-Each female long-horned bee will construct her nest and will lay her eggs inside.
-After the eggs hatch, the larvae will feed on the pollen stored within the nest.
+Each female long-horned bee will construct her nest and lay her eggs inside.
+After the eggs hatch, the larvae feed on the pollen stored within the nest.

 Once they become adults, the long-horned bees will emerge to continue their pollination duties.